null

 • Put your baby down in a safe place, such as her cot.

 • If you haven't tried white noise yet, do it NOW.
 Get your vacuum cleaner and leave it running under your baby's cot.
+Note, sound machines should be a minimum of 1m from the sleeping baby.

 • Call a friend or relative and ask for advice.